worldbank/gld/Support/B - Country Survey Details/SRB/LFS/Conversion from ICLS-19 to ICLS-13 version.md

 All questionnaires used information on current activity to define employment through the ***Employment status*** section.

-## From current coding to the ICLS-13 definition
+## From ICLS-19 coding to the ICLS-13 definition

 In converting to the old definition, the approach adopted here is to create a variable that identifies those that are engaged in activities for market exchange as well as those that work without (or mostly without) market exchange.
 Figure 1 below shows an example of one of the relevant building blocks in the questionnaire for the employment definition.